Transmetro: Line 6 (Norte)

+Columbus Park Station for Line 6, 7 and 18.

 L6 or Eje Norte, runs from 18th Street in Zone 1 to Cementos Progreso Stadium in Guatemala's Zone 6, on its journey, it passes by the popular Colon Park (Parque Colon).
 Its stations began construction in October 2014 and the route was fully functional by April 25 of 2015.
 A trip from one end to the other takes an average of 50 minutes.